adriellakristie/RealTalk/README.md

 # RealTalk - A Social Media Platform

-A modern social media platform built with React, Firebase, and Tailwind CSS where users can quickly share their thoughts and connect with others.
+RealTalk is a social media platform built for users to quickly share their thoughts and connect with others.
+Whether it's a random idea, a personal opinon, or just something on your mind, RealTalk gives you a space to share without filters.
+It is designed for quick and easy use, with a goal to keep things real!

 ## Table of Contents
 - [Features](#features)